 Before running a single subject, you must obtain ethical approval for your study from the IRB.
 This is true no matter how innocuous your study may seem or who you are using as your subjects.

 You should apply for REP points at the start of the semester even though you are waiting for IRB approval of your study.
 Indicated PENDING in the field where you will later provide your IRB number.
 However, you will not be able to recruit from the REP pool before receiving IRB approval.

 You need to maintain records and follow all IRB requirements.

 REP is not IRB.

-- More about HIPPA Privacy and Data Security Training.
+More about HIPAA Privacy and Data Security Training

 - Intro to HIPPA Privacy and Security